-An overview of Orion Engineered Carbons' specialty carbon blacks for inkjet inks is given in figure 7.
+An overview of Orion's specialty carbon blacks for inkjet inks is given in figure 7.
 Additionally, a broad range of other specialty carbon black grades is available which mainly differ in primary particle size, degree of oxidation, porosity and structure.
-Detailed information about these specialty carbon black grades is described in Orion Engineered Carbons' brochure "What is carbon black".
+Detailed information about these specialty carbon black grades is described in Orion's brochure "What is carbon black".

-Beside these commercial products, Orion Engineered Carbons consistently develops novel specialty carbon black grades (XPB) tailored to meet the needs of modern inkjet ink manufacturers.
+Beside these commercial products, Orion consistently develops novel specialty carbon black grades (XPB) tailored to meet the needs of modern inkjet ink manufacturers.
 Product samples are available on request.